 This is usually a big signal for me that something physical is happening with my child.
 I don’t know how I missed it with my 2 year old a few weeks ago, but hindsight is 20/20.

-His personality changed.
 His usually happy bubbly self became sullen and angry.
 He stopped playing happily with the others and became very quick to hit, bite, or scream.
 Instead of going to sleep happily he’d fight bedtime and wake up at night.

 He refused meals he normally loved and just did not act like the same child.